Telesphoreo/Wave/README.md

 ## TotalFreedomMod Bridge
 Please note that the official TotalFreedomMod builds do not fully support Wave.
 If you would like full support with Wave, use a version of TotalFreedomMod from here (>2018.3.2): https://github.com/Telesphoreo/TotalFreedomMod/releases.
 If you choose not too, whenever an admin gets added or removed, you will have to use ```/reloadpermissions``` to update their permission groups.
 This does not affect the admin removal.

+## WorldEdit Compatibility
+If you have WorldEdit installed, remove the bPermissionsResolver in the ```wepif.yml``` file.
+This should be in the server directory (not in the plugins folder). **If you do not do this, WorldEdit and/or Wave may not work correctly!** WorldEdit permissions do not properly work with Wave.
+It is reccomended that you use [TF-WorldEdit](https://github.com/Telesphoreo/TF-WorldEdit) instead.

 ## Developers
 Developers can add Wave as a dependency with Jitpack.
 First, you have to add the Jitpack repository.
 ```xml